 Some patients are more susceptible to and at higher risk of infection than others.
 Some of the things that increase the patient's or host's susceptibility to infection are high levels of stress, high cortisol levels, old age, infancy, genetics, poor nutrition particularly when the patient is affected with a protein deficit, the presence of physical disorders and diseases, immunosuppression, some medications such as and steroids, and some treatments like radiation therapy and chemotherapy for cancer.

 Briefly stated, people get infections when their natural bodily defenses against infection fail.
 The human body's first line of defense against infection is intact skin.
-Other bodily defenses include the inflammation process and antibody mediated defenses including active and passive immunity.
+Other bodily defenses include the inflammation process and antibody-mediated defenses including active and passive immunity.

-Active immunity is present as a response to an antigen; and passive immunity is present when antibodies to an antigen are present.
+Active immunity is present as a response to an antigen, and passive immunity is present when antibodies to an antigen are present.
 Both active and passive immunity can be either natural or artificial.

 Natural active and passive immunity occurs when the person gets the infection and later produces antibodies against it which prevents future occurrences of this specific infection and when the neonate naturally gets antibodies in utero during pregnancy.
-These immunities are natural active and natural passive immunity, respectively.
+These immunities are naturally active and natural passive immunity, respectively.

 Periods of Communicability

-The period of communicability is defined as the duration of time that a pathogen can indirectly or directly transmit an infection to another.
+The period of communicability is defined as the duration of time that a pathogen can indirectly or directly transmit the infection to another.
 This period of time varies according to the microorganism.
 Some pathogens are associated with brief periods of communicability and others are characterized with longer periods of communicability.

 The Pathogen's Incubation and Latent Periods

 The incubation period is the duration of time between the entry of the pathogenic organism into the body upon initial exposure until the signs and symptoms of the infection begin.
 Pathogens establish themselves in their new environment, they grow, they proliferate and go to their target area during the incubation period of time.
 All pathogenic microorganisms have incubation periods.
-Some incubation period are quite long and extended, as is the case with HIV, and others, such as influenza, have a brief incubation period.
+Some incubation period is quite long and extended, as is the case with HIV, and others, such as influenza, have a brief incubation period.